wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 When this command completes successfully, an SDS stream will have been created to store data defined by the type.

-## Write Data Events to the OMF Container
+## Write data events to the OMF container

 1. Create an OMF JSON file as in the following example: